Eastern Finland Wood Product Cluster (ITÄPUU)

 Modular CLT Demonstration House with Accommodation Solutions

-The project aims to advance the development, competitiveness, and implementation of industrial wood construction by leveraging the expertise of the Eastern Finland wood product cluster.
+The project aimed to advance the development, competitiveness, and implementation of industrial wood construction by leveraging the expertise of the Eastern Finland wood product cluster.
 It has produced materials on the development of joint methods, modularity, and conceptualization in CLT products, contributing to the standardization of the industry.

 Creation of Domestic and Export Marketing Materials

-The key objective is to align the expertise of Eastern Finland with customer needs both domestically and in exports.
+The key objective was to align the expertise of Eastern Finland with customer needs both domestically and in exports.
 To achieve this, a professionally designed visual marketing package was created to capture customer interest in the region, its products, and companies.

 The marketing material consists of three main parts:

-• General introduction to Eastern Finland and the project stakeholders’ areas of responsibility
+- General introduction to Eastern Finland and the project stakeholders’ areas of responsibility

-• DEMO product family, including architectural-level materials on CLT demonstration house modules
+- DEMO product family, including architectural-level materials on CLT demonstration house modules

-• Cluster company presentations
+- Cluster company presentations

 The complete material package enhances the recognition, appeal, and commercial potential of industrial wood construction, related building components/modules, and the companies involved.